Mortise lock: Mechanism

+Mortise locks may include a non-locking latch operated by a door handle.
+An upright two-bolt lock is termed a sash lock.
+The upright case was invented for the new design of glazed or part-glazed door—the 'sash door'.
+Sash doors have upright styles too narrow for the earlier horizontal lock case, in which the case is wider than it is tall.
+Most modern mortise door locks are now upright rather than horizontal.
+Upright latches should have lever handles, horizontal latches now usually have knob handles.

-Mortise locks may include a non-locking sprung latch operated by a door handle.
-Such a lock is termed a sash lock.
-A simpler form without a handle or latch is termed a dead lock.
-Dead locks are commonly used as a secure backup to a sprung non-deadlocking latch, usually a pin tumbler rim lock.
+A lock without a latch is termed a dead lock.
+Dead locks are commonly used as a secure backup to a sprung non-deadlocking latch, now often a pin tumbler rim latch.
+Mortise latches, which might or might not be deadlocking, have also been made, but are now uncommon.

 Mortise locks have historically, and still commonly do, use lever locks as a mechanism.
-Older mortise locks may have used warded lock mechanisms.
+Some older mortise locks have used warded lock mechanisms.
 This has led to popular confusion, as the term "mortise lock" was usually used in reference to lever keys in traditional European terminology.
 In recent years the Euro cylinder lock has become common, using a pin tumbler lock in a mortise housing.